tw-in-js/twind/docs/customization.md

 # Customization

 Understandably developers will more often than not want to customize the out of the box experience.
 It is possible to achieve this with the `setup` function.
-Doing so will ultimately change the behaviour of calling the `tw` function, making it appropriate for your particular use case.
+Doing so will ultimately change the behavior of calling the `tw` function, making it appropriate for your particular use case.

 ```js
 import { setup, strict } from 'twind'